pranjalkalal/CEH-Exam-Preparation/Chapter1.md

 6. Command and Control (C2): The attacker establishes a connection to the compromised system, allowing them to send commands and receive data.
 This stage enables remote control and coordination of the compromised devices.

 7. Actions on Objectives: The attackers carry out their ultimate goals, which could involve data theft, financial fraud, disrupting operations, or any other malicious activities as per their objectives.

+# TTPs
+TTPs stand for Tactics, Techniques, and Procedures.
+They are the methods and approaches used by attackers to achieve their objectives during cyberattacks.

+- Tactics describe the overarching goals or objectives of an attack. (disruption of service)
+- Techniques are the specific methods or actions used to achieve those goals (Denial of service attack)
+- Procedures are the step-by-step instructions followed to execute the techniques effectively.

+TTPs help security professionals understand and respond to cyber threats by providing insights into how attackers operate and what defensive measures can be taken to mitigate risks.

+# Common Adversarial Behaviours
+## Web Shell
+A web shell is a malicious script or program that attackers upload to a compromised web server to gain remote access and control.
+It allows attackers to execute commands, upload or download files, and perform other malicious activities on the server.
+Web shells are commonly used in website defacements, data breaches, and other cyberattacks.

+## DNS Tunneling
+DNS tunneling is a technique used by attackers to bypass network security controls and exfiltrate data from a target network.
+It involves embedding data within DNS queries or responses, which are then transmitted over the DNS protocol.
+By encoding data in DNS traffic, attackers can evade traditional security measures that may not inspect DNS traffic thoroughly.

+## Data Staging

+## Internal Recon

+# Threat Hunting
+Threat hunting is the proactive process of searching for signs of malicious activity or security threats within an organization's network, systems, or data.
+It involves systematically analyzing and investigating data, logs, and other sources of information to identify potential security incidents or indicators of compromise that may have evaded traditional security controls.
+The goal of threat hunting is to detect and respond to threats before they can cause damage or disruption, thereby enhancing the organization's overall cybersecurity posture.

+## Indicators of Compromise
+1. Atomic: These could include things like specific file hashes, IP addresses, domain names, or registry keys associated with known malware or suspicious activity.

+2. Computed: These could include things like correlating multiple events over time, identifying unusual network traffic patterns, or detecting anomalies in user behavior.
+Computed indicators often require more advanced analysis and may involve aggregating, correlating, or applying statistical techniques to large volumes of data.
+  > For example, if a security analyst notices a spike in failed login attempts across multiple user accounts from various IP addresses within a 10-minute window, this could indicate a brute-force password attack.

+3. Behavioral: Behavioral indicators focus on identifying patterns of activity or behavior that deviate from normal based on heuristics or machine learning algorithms.
+These could include things like unauthorized access attempts, unusual file access patterns, or abnormal network traffic.
+   > For example, if a user account that typically accesses only a specific set of files suddenly starts accessing sensitive or confidential files outside of their normal behavior, this could indicate potential data exfiltration or insider threat activity.

+# Risk & Risk Managament
+***Risk*** refers to the potential for loss, harm, or damage resulting from uncertainties.

+***Risk management*** is the process of identifying, assessing, prioritizing, and mitigating risks to minimize their impact.

+# Cyber Threat Intel
+Cyber threat intelligence (CTI) involves collecting, analyzing, and disseminating information about cybersecurity threats to help organizations identify, understand, and mitigate potential risks.
+It provides insights into the tactics, techniques, and procedures (TTPs) used by threat actors, as well as information about vulnerabilities, indicators of compromise (IOCs), and emerging threats.

+1. ****Strategic CTI*** focuses on providing high-level insights and *long-term* planning to support strategic decision-making within an organization.
+It typically involves analyzing trends, threat actors' motivations and capabilities, geopolitical factors, and industry-specific risks to inform strategic planning, resource allocation, and investment in cybersecurity measures.

+2. ***Operational CTI*** focuses on providing actionable intelligence to support *day-to-day* cybersecurity operations and incident response activities.
+It involves analyzing real-time or near-real-time threat data, such as IOCs, malware signatures, and network traffic patterns, to detect and respond to active threats in the organization's environment.